 B) Website Searchable Results – the second attribute of website optimization

 The next one is for search engines.
-When you put alt tags on your images and use your heading tags then you’re optimizing your website for the search engines.
+When you put alt tags on your images and use your heading tags then you’re optimizing your business website for the search engines.
 Also, when you’re doing a keyword search, optimizing the keyword density for that page, you’re optimizing for the search engines.

 C) Website Accessibility – the third attribute of website optimization

 The third component is accessibility.
 A lot of accessibility creates or helps make your page searchable in search engines.

 1) make your images website accessible